samssausages/proxmox_scripts_fixes/cloud-init/readme.md

 - Uses separate disk for appdata, mounted to /mnt/appdata (entire docker folder (/var/lib/docker/) is mounted to /mnt/appdata/docker)
 - Installs systemd-zram-generator for swap (to reduce disk I/O)
 - Shuts down the VM after cloud-init is complete
-- Configures VM with rsyslog and forwards to log server using rsyslog (Make sure you set your syslog server IP in the file.
-Same for the docker GELF logging driver settings)
+- Configures VM with rsyslog and forwards to log server using rsyslog (Make sure you set your syslog server IP in the file.)
 - Persistent Local Logging is disabled!
 We forward all logs to external syslog and we keep local logs in memory only to reduce disk I/O.  This means logs will be lost on reboot and will live on your syslog server only.

 ## Step By Step Guide to using these files: